yellovsky/bit-trove/docs/BITTROVE_TECHNICAL_REQUIREMENTS.md

 ## Conclusion

 BitTrove has achieved significant progress in core functionality with a robust, well-architected foundation.
-The focus should now shift to security hardening, monitoring implementation, and meta-blog enhancement to achieve production readiness.
+The focus should now shift to security hardening, enhanced monitoring implementation, and meta-blog enhancement to achieve production readiness.
 The phased approach ensures systematic improvement while maintaining system stability and user experience.